|

 and group//Argentina (Agave SDL 27014)

-is the national dance of Argentina, a courtship dance for couples,
+the national dance of Argentina, a courtship dance for couples, each waving

 telling how it thrills him to see her dancing.
 Being Argentine, it's very